Freedom of association: Democracy

 Jeremy McBride argues that respecting the freedom of association by all public authorities and the exercising of this freedom by all sections of society are essential both to establish a "genuine democracy" and to ensure that, once achieved, it remains "healthy and flourishing".
 In this regard he sees the formation of political parties as a significant manifestation of the freedom of association.

+Domar Alviar believes a university cannot claim greatness if its faculty members do not have the "freedom to speak and organize without fear."

 Civil society

 The freedom of association is not only exercised in the political sense, but also for a vast array of interests – such as culture, recreation, sport and social and humanitarian assistance.
 Jeremy McBride argues that the formation of non-governmental organizations (NGOs), which he equates with civil society, is the "fruit of associational activity".

-Libertarian
+Libertarianism

-Right-libertarians believe that while freedom of association includes the right for workers to organise as unions and to withdraw their labour it also recognises the right of an employer to replace that labour.
+Classical liberals and libertarians believe that while freedom of association includes the right for workers to organise as unions and to withdraw their labour it also recognises the right of an employer to replace that labour.
 They also believe that where unions employ coercive or violent tactics, such behaviours would be in breach of both individual rights and property rights.
 Some critics of unionism allege that such breaches have frequently been the case with union activity.

+Certain classical liberals and libertarians argue that freedom of association is a core component of freedom of contract and that anti-discrimination laws compelling private organizations to accept members or customers against their will (outside narrow exceptions, e.g. force, fraud, or monopoly power) violate this principle.
+They contend that such laws invert the classical liberal understanding of human rights by prioritizing compelled association over voluntary cooperation, undermining pluralism and individual liberty.